Courts to decide if petrol emissions are death knell for UK’s largest oil field

 “Following the decision of the Supreme Court in the Finch case, the Labour government announced in August that it accepted that the approval was unlawful because it failed to take into account the field’s combustion emissions,” they said.

-The judgment ruled that Surrey council’s decision to grant planning consent was not lawful because emissions from burning downstream refined oil products, covered under ‘scope 3’ of the European directive, were not included.
+The judgment ruled that Surrey council’s decision to grant planning consent was not lawful because emissions from burning downstream refined oil products, covered under ‘scope 3’ carbon reporting rules and European planning directives, were not included.

 The developer of the Horse Hill project did not deny that oil extracted from the project would inevitably be sent to refineries and that refined oil would be combusted, producing greenhouse gas emissions.

-That judgment had implications for the whole oil industry, as it was the first to implement the Environmental Impact Assessment directive under the 2020 offshore oil and gas exploration regulations.
+That judgment had implications for the whole oil industry, as it was the first to invoke ‘scope 3’ emissions in the Environmental Impact Assessment directive under the 2020 offshore oil and gas exploration regulations.

 It meant that emissions produced by cars that burn petrol in a combustion engine, or gas burned at a plant, must be included in any environmental impact assessment for any new oil or gas exploration project.